 Delta 8 THC is technically legal under federal standards.
 This is due to it falling within the “isomer” terminology used to legalize hemp.
 This terminology was included in the 2018 Farm Bill passed by Congress and signed by President Donald Trump.
 Many States have their own separate laws on hemp products such as CBD oil and dried CBD flower.

 Although some states have removed prohibitions on the sale of tetrahydrocannabinol (THC), others still prohibit it—even when derived from hemp.
 Many of those states have enacted a Delta 8 THC ban.

-When purchasing products like flower or edibles, it is always recommended to make sure you buy online edibles legal.
+When purchasing products like flower or edibles, it is always recommended to make sure you buy online edibles legally.

 For many hemp and cannabis products, it is possible to determine whether those products are legal in your state by checking the laws there.
 However, when industrial hemp flower is cultivated, it does contain trace amounts of Delta-9 THC.
 Delta 9 THC is a cannabinoid that is still very much regulated in the US.
 Even with trace amounts of 0.3% or less. ≤ 0.3% is the allowable level of Delta 9 that CBD and hemp products can contain to be legal.
 Many times, confusion can arise over which laws even apply to these types of products.
 It could be a difficult task when trying to differentiate between hemp flower and cannabis flower to the untrained eye.

 While CBD products are legal in most U.S. states, some local governments have passed legislation restricting the sale and use of CBD.
 This includes banning the sale of raw materials, like hemp flower that can be dried and smoked, or refined into CBD.
 Even if you find that Delta 8 products are legal in your state, it’s important to check the legality of other products like CBD hemp flower.